Kenny285/aeccollective/src/main/faq.md

 <hr>
 ## Construction
-1.

-2. I'm currently in college and want to work in construction management afterwards.
+1. I'm currently in college and want to work in construction management afterwards.
 Should I study civil engineering or construction management?

-3. What's that piece of construction equipment called/do?
+Civil engineering programs are more technical and are rooted in math & science.
+If you can handle material like this, it's typically better to study civil engineering rather than construction management; it gives you more flexibility at graduation with jobs and companies.
+Construction management firms will hire civil engineering majors, but not vice versa.

+2. I'm about to graduate and am looking for a job where I can design and do engineering.
+Is construction management right for me?

+No. There is little to no design in construction management.
+That is not to be confused with construction engineering though, which does involve the engineering of temporary structures.